BorowiecK2018/Reflection/README.md

+# Reflection 13
+## 05/02/2018
+Today I entered new code into my bootstrap porject almost completed it.
+I added more facts about me and strated adding pictures on the regna site I created.

+---

 # Reflection 12
 ## 05/01/2018
 Today I searched up game ideas for my google friday project and found some intresting topics.
 I also found some html code on html games online.